mx2913/funkwhale/docs/installation/index.rst

 .. note::

-    Because of the federated nature of Funkwhale, **we strongly recommend you not to change the Funkwhale domain after initial deployment**, as it is likely to break your installation.
+    Because of the federated nature of Funkwhale, **it is strongly recommended not to change the Funkwhale domain after initial deployment**, as it is likely to break your installation.

 Project architecture